 Under a 2017 policy issued by the UK Ministry of Justice, inmates were granted the right to “self-identify” and be treated “according to the gender in which they identify,” if they express “a consistent desire to live permanently in the gender they identify with.”

 139 men who identify as women are currently in UK prisons.
-The number of men self-declaring as transgender women climbed 70% the year the policy was issued.
-More than half of male transgender inmates are convicted sex offenders.
+The number of men who profess to be transgender women climbed 70% the year the policy was issued.
+Approximately half of male transgender inmates in the UK are convicted sex offenders, MOJ figures show.

 Just over four percent of UK prison inmates are biologically female, with the majority of female inmates serving time on non-violent and non-sexual convictions.

-Since the policy was implemented and male transgender inmates transferred into women’s prisons, there have been several reported cases of male transgender inmates sexually attacking female inmates, including Jessica Winfield née (Martin Ponting) and Karen White (née Stephen Thomas).
+Since the policy was implemented and male transgender inmates began to be transferred to women’s prisons, there have been reported incidents of male transgender inmates sexually attacking female inmates, including Jessica Winfield, formerly known as Martin Ponting, and Karen White, previously named Stephen Thomas.

-Both men had a history of sexual violence.
-Mr. Winfield, a father of three, was imprisoned for life for raping two under-age girls.
-Mr. White’s history of repeatedly violently raping a woman who was under psychiatric care and drugging and raping a pregnant woman did not come to light until after Mr. White was placed in a women’s prison and was found to have sexually assaulted and sexually harassed female inmates.
-Prior to his incarceration, Mr. White had a record of indecent acts against two schoolboys, one nine and the other 12, and of domestic violence against his female partner, his own son, and his partner’s daughter.
+Both men had a history of sexual violence, although Mr White’s history was unknown prior to his placement in a women’s prison.
+Mr Winfield, a father of three, had been sentenced to life in prison for the rape of two under-age girls.
+He had to be placed in isolation following complaints by female inmates that he had sexually attacked them.
+Mr White’s history of repeatedly and violently raping a woman who was under psychiatric care and drugging and raping a pregnant woman did not come to light until after Mr White was found to have sexually assaulted and sexually harassed female inmates.
+Prior to his incarceration, Mr White had a record of indecent acts against two schoolboys, one nine and the other 12, and a record of domestic violence against his female partner, his own son, and his then-partner’s daughter.